-- approximately 600 hectares of business greenfield areas available for future business development.
-As at January 2015, 226 hectares of this was zoned and available for take-up. - approximately 20,000 potential residential sections.
-As at November 2014, resource consents were either granted or in progress for around 5,000 of these, including more than 900 where building consents have been granted for new housing.
+• approximately 20,000 potential residential sections.
+As at October 2015, resource consents were either granted or in progress for around 6,000 of these, including more than 1,700 where building consents have been granted for new housing.

 Rating Unit Projection